Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A simple direct-search method for stochastic non-smooth functions

 where we used \eqref{eq:deltaineq} in the inequality.

 Claim \eqref{eq:eaud} can finally be obtained by concatenating \eqref{eq:long} and \eqref{eq:c2}. \end{proof}

-The lemma we now state will be useful for the proof of the optimality result of Theorem~\ref{t:cs} which is based on the Clarke generalized directional derivative.
+The next lemma will be useful for the proof of the optimality result of Theorem~\ref{t:cs} which is based on the Clarke generalized directional derivative.
 We notice that Assumption~\ref{ass:2} plays a key role in this result, allowing us to upper bound the error of the reduction estimate by a quantity that depends on the stepsize $\Delta_k$.